tweag/nixpkgs-graph-explorer/core/README.md

 # core

 Core data model used for extracting Nix dependencies and related utilities.
+All commands below must be executed within a shell obtained by calling `nix develop`.

 To generate a JSON schema you can run the following while in the repository Nix shell: